irvanalfaridzi/my_dashboard/README.md

 ## Motivation

 Inspired by a dashboard template called [argon-dashboard](https://demos.creative-tim.com/argon-dashboard/pages/dashboard.html).
 Currently my_dashboard just has on single page demo, open for contribution.
 Feel free to create a PR for a new enhancement and stuff.
-ALl contributions are welcome 🙌🏻
+All contributions are welcome 🙌🏻

 Desktop resolution:
 ![Directory overview](wiki/desktop-ss.png)